 1. Ujjayi Pranayama, a breathing technique with which prana (life-energy) is accessed through deep, yet subtle and continuous breathing.
 Each breath feeds each practiced posture and with time asanas become strong and steady (sthiram sukham asanam).

 2. Bandhas, very subtle energetic "seals" are located in the pelvic floor (moola), slightly below the belly button (uddiyana) and the chin/neck (jalandhara) area.
-Over time, with practice and the correct breathing technique they are being cultivated.
+Over time, with practice and the correct the breathing technique they can be cultivated.

 4. Vinyasa, or synchronizing breath and movement.
 The Ashtanga Vinyasa System is a very dynamic practice where each breath has a prescribed movement.
-Correct inhalation and exhalation at the correct time enhances the practice altogether as well as the benefits of each asana.
+Correct inhalation and exhalation at the correct time enhance the practice altogether, as well as the benefits of each asana.

 Mysore Style Practice

-During guided classes, the Sanskrit names of the postures are called out and the inhalations and exhalations are counted in Sanskrit.
+During guided classes, the Sanskrit names of the postures are called out and the inhalations and exhalations are counted in Sanskrit or English.
 Traditionally, guided classes are not suitable for beginners.